rudidude86/gura-lang.github.io/documents/String-Operation.md

 ## {{ page.chapter }}.1.
 Overview

-A string is a sequence of character codes in UTF-8 format and is represented by `string` class that has a variety of operations on strings.
+A string is a sequence of character codes in UTF-8 format and is represented by `string` class that has a variety of methods on such data.

+Class `string` is a primitive one that means there's no operation that could modify the content of `string` instances.
-Among them, there's no destructive operation that has side effects on a target `string` instance, which leads to the following rules.
+This leads to the following rules.

 * It's not allowed to edit each character in a string content through index access.
 * Modification methods are supposed to return a new `string` instance with modified result.

 The interpreter itself provides fundamental operations for strings.
-Importing module named `re` expand the capability so that it can process regular expressions.
+Importing module named `re` expand the capability so that it can process string data using regular expressions.

 ## {{ page.chapter }}.2.
 Basic Operation